 The flowers emerge in May or June, depending on elevation and climate.
 Harvest no more than 1/5th of the flowers on any bush, leaving enough to mature for berries in September.
 Elderflowers can be macerated in alcohol or cider vinegar to make a tincture.
-They can also be dried with gentle heat so that they can be used to make a tisane later in the season.
+They can also be dried with gentle heat so that they can be used to make a tisane or herbal tea later in the season.
 The fresh flowers can be infused in olive oil for skincare.

 How to use the leaves

 The leaves are used externally only, as they act as a powerful purge and can be toxic if taken internally.
 Infuse coconut oil with the leaves by heating the coconut oil until the leaves are crisp.
 Strain it and use it for skin eruptions, bruises, cuts, and scrapes.
 Add arnica, St. John’s wort flowers, and calendula blossoms to the oil with the elder leaves to make a first aid salve for cuts, bites, and scrapes.
 Note that this should be used externally only.

 The berries are where the elderberry really shines.
 Only the blue or blackberries are used as the red berries can contain high amounts of cyanide and are potentially toxic.
 The elderberry has a unique tart taste for distinctive jams, jellies, and syrups.
 But it’s a real star when it comes to aiding in the treatment of the common cold, or the flu.
 The berries make excellent homemade wine, mead, and winter cordial, a dose taken just before going to bed, is an old-fashioned and well established cure for a cold.

 Studies have shown that it is effective in deactivating the protein that the flu virus needs to attach itself to cells, shortening the duration of symptoms and boosting the immune system.